-2 lounges, cocktail bar, conservatory, restaurant, free Wi-Fi in lounge, in-room TV (Freeview), 3-acre grounds.
+2 lounges, cocktail bar, conservatory, restaurant, free Wi-Fi in reception area, in-room TV (Freeview), 3-acre grounds, public areas wheelchair accessible.

 all ages welcomed.